gaurav18115/rfp-content-management/docs/setup.md

 ### Step 2: Execute Database Schema

-1. Copy the entire contents of `database-schema.sql`
+1. Copy the entire contents of `sql/database-schema.sql`
 2. Paste it into the SQL Editor in Supabase
 3. Click **Run** to execute all statements